 Bucharest is the largest as well as the capital city of Romania.
 It is also the financial, industrial, and cultural center of the country.
 Located towards the southeast of Romania, Bucharest lies on the banks of the Dambovita River, towards the north of the Danube River and the Bulgarian border.
 Bucharest features a humid continental climate.
 The summers are usually humid with temperature floating from warm to hot.
 The winters are quite snowy.

 This beautiful city of Bucharest is known for the extensive, tree-lined boulevards, a reputation for the high life depicted by the ever-glorious Belle Époque buildings.
-The city brims with Italian-style restaurants & cafes to celebrate the rich cuisine of the country, parks, and museums along with a booming nightlife.
+The city brims with Italian-style restaurants & cafes to celebrate the rich cuisine of the country, parks, and museums along with the booming nightlife.

 Among some of the best places to visit in Europe, Bucharest includes the Palace of Parliament that takes in the complete atrociousness of ex-dictator Nicolae Ceauşescu’s madhouse; the scintillating Statue of Emperor Trajan that depicts a naked Roman Emperor Trajan holding a Dacian Wolf; the Museum of the Romanian Peasant to treat your eyes with an exquisite collection of peasant bric-a-brac, icons, costumes, and partially refurbished houses; and the very beautiful Cismigu Garden with shady walks, cafes, and a lake.
 You can also enjoy a ride in a pedal and paddle boat in a small pond in this beautiful garden.

 Tinto River, Spain